Default S3 method

 unit_cost

-Optional scalar or length-nrow(frame) vector of per-stratum unit costs, overriding frame$cost_h.
+Optional scalar or length-nrow(frame) vector of per-stratum unit costs, overriding frame$cost.

 alpha